 To check for Windows 10 updates, go to System settings>>Update & Security, and then click Windows Update.

 In case, if the Windows system is corrupt, then none of the solution will work for you.
-However, you can use Kernel for Windows Data Recovery software that will help you recover files of your system.
+However, you can use Windows Data Recovery software that will help you recover files of your system.

 EXE is an executable file format used by various applications.
 But users sometimes find it difficult to open and access their .exe files on Windows systems.
-Kernel for Windows Data Recovery will recover all the files present in Windows system including the EXE files.
-So, whenever you are facing problems or errors in opening the executable files, then you scan the drive using Kernel for Windows Data Recovery and retrieve the EXE files that will run properly now.
+Windows Data Recovery will recover all the files present in Windows system including the EXE files.
+So, whenever you are facing problems or errors in opening the executable files, then you scan the drive using Windows Data Recovery and retrieve the EXE files that will run properly now.